shorelinesoftware/terraform-provider-shoreline/docs/resources/runbook.md

 - `labels` (List of String) A list of strings by which notebooks can be grouped.
 - `params` (String) Named variables to pass to an object (e.g. an Action).
 - `resource_query` (String, Deprecated) **Deprecated** Please use 'allowed_resources_query' instead.
 A set of Resources (e.g. host, pod, container), optionally filtered on tags or dynamic conditions.
+- `secret_names` (List of String) A list of strings that contains the name of the secrets that are used in the runbook.
 - `timeout_ms` (Number) Defaults to `60000`.
-- `secret_aliases` (List of String) A list of strings that contains the public secret aliases of the secrets that are used in the runbook.

 ### Read-Only